-Whilst this may not be number one of your list, it’s a great thing to do if you’re staying in Esperance for a little longer, as we were.
+Whilst this may not be number one on your list, it’s a great thing to do if you’re staying in Esperance for a little longer, as we were.
 The good thing about this course is that it’s undercover, which means it’s the perfect activity in Esperance when it’s raining.

 Where to Eat and Drink in Esperance

 Our favourite restaurant in Esperance was Taylors St Quarters and we visited a number of times during our stay for both dinner and drinks.
 It’s a lovely spot right on the water.
 For fish and chips, head to Fish Face or Ocean Blues and for beer, Lucky Bay Brewing is located just outside town – you can take a tour of the brewery or just enjoy a few beers (or take some to go).

 Where to Stay in Esperance

 There is plenty of great accommodation in Esperance.
 We were in a big group so hired a house with Esperance Island View Apartments, which was great.
 It had a big lounge and kitchen with a massive balcony and three bedrooms downstairs, a few minutes walk from the beach and town.
 I’ve heard really good things about Esperance Chalet Village, and that would have been my choice if I was travelling as a couple – the chalets look so cute!